SirGoodenough/HA_Blueprints/Automations/AutoFanControl.md

         if: '{{ states(''climate.gemodule5384'') == ''off'' }}'
         then:
           service: script.bedroom_ac_start
+      - alias: Make sure the device is on before the temperature is set
+        delay: 00:00:05
       - alias: "call bedroom ac set temperature & limit to prevent rate limit outages"
         if: '{{ is_number(state_attr(''climate.gemodule5384'', ''temperature''))
           and state_attr(''climate.gemodule5384'', ''temperature'') | float(73.1)